Rethink State💡 Why You Should Model Events

 }

-Your UI component can now the option to subscribe to the Posts$ observable for displaying the data.
+Your UI components can subscribe to Posts$